Robotics-Club-IIT-BHU/Robo-Summer-Camp-20/README.md

 A more detailed overview of the cummer camp structure is provided in this - [pdf](https://github.com/NiranthS/Pybullet-Camp-Part1/blob/master/Camp_Overview.pdf).

 Any querries related to the technical code/content,
+1. Google till you get it ...
-1. Raise a issue in this repositry
+2. or, Raise a issue in this repositry
-2. or, post your problems in the whatsapp group mentioned
+3. or, post your problems in the whatsapp group mentioned
-3. or, feel free to contact the contributer of this repositry
+4. or, feel free to contact the contributer of this repositry
    * [Lokesh Krishna](https://github.com/lok-i)
    * [Niranth Sai](https://github.com/NiranthS)